khaled-mehizel/maven-fuzzy-factory/README.md

 The dataset is provided by [Maven Analytics](https://www.mavenanalytics.io).
 It covers the products and performance of an ecommerce startup.

+# Updates
+- **March 7th 2024**:
+    - Overhauled the dashboard completely, got rid of old visuals that were bad, modernized others like the new card visual and DAX visual calculations, as well as a new color palette.
+# Goal
 The goal of this project is to put together a data storytelling report for the board of the company, highlighting the strides that have been made in the 8 months the company has been launched, and emphasizing its rapid growth.
 As well as showcase the steps taken to improve the website in general.
 Note that we are only going to analyze the data up until 2012-11-27 as that's the day we receive the email.

 I decided to go the extra mile and visualize it as well!

 # Resources and Tools Used
 - MySQL Workbench for the querying of the data.